luckyvukani10/GK-Assessments/README.md

 This will return all Details on the Post Table.

-To Get all Details on the Post Table, Paste the URL(https://jsonplaceholder.typicode.com/posts) and click Send Button This will return all Details on the Post Table.
+To Get all Posts by UserID=1, Paste the URL(https://jsonplaceholder.typicode.com/posts?userId=1) and click Send Button This will return all Posts with UseID=1.